-- An algorithm is, broadly speaking, a step-by-step procedure for solving a problem or accomplishing some end. - When it is meant for the computer, each step in an algorithm should be realizable by well-defined, limited primitive operations that the computer understands. - You actually have learned several algorithms during your school years.
-Can you name one? - /\ Euclid's algorithm and Gaussian elimination are probably the most notable. \/ - Algorithm design is an important and usually the hardest part of programming (which consists in finding/devising a solution and translating it into a computer program). - Better algorithms (designed once, used forever) save more time and money.
+- An algorithm is, broadly speaking, a step-by-step procedure for solving a problem or accomplishing some end. - When it is meant for the (electronic) computer, each step in an algorithm should be realizable by well-defined, limited primitive operations that the computer understands. - / In this course, an algorithm is often described in an abstract high-level way, and yet each step in the description can be realized by one or more statements of some real programming language, which may then be translated into instructions for the computer to execute. / - You actually have learned several algorithms during your school years.
+Can you name one? - / Euclid's algorithm and Gaussian elimination are probably the most notable. / - Algorithm design is an important and usually the hardest part of programming (which consists in finding/devising a solution and translating it into a computer program). - Better algorithms (designed once, used forever) save more time and money.